Friday, May 31, 2024

 Lifetime Goal Unlocked!

-In 2023, the Amulet imprint of my publisher, Abrams Books, put out a book titled Marvel Super Stories, an anthology of short stories about Marvel superheroes done for middle-grade readers by cartoonists who don't usually do superhero comics, such as Jerry Craft, Nathan Hale, Lincoln Peirce, and Maria Scrivan.
+In 2023, the Amulet imprint of my publisher, Abrams Books, put out a book titled Marvel Super Stories, an anthology of short stories about Marvel superheroes done for middle-grade readers by cartoonists who don't usually do superhero comics, such as Jerry Craft, Nathan Hale, Lincoln Peirce, Maria Scrivan.
 You may not know all those names, but 8- to 12-year-old kids devour their graphic novels.

 Shortly after that book was announced, it came up in conversation with my editor at Abrams, Charlie Kochman.
 I said I thought it was a great idea, and it would be a real thrill for me to do something like that someday.
 I was a Marvel comics reader from the age of 10, and at one time I'd collected every Avengers comic in print, going back to issue #1 from 1963.
 In my late teens and early twenties I wanted to draw superheroes professionally, and submitted work to both DC and Marvel.
 I got some encouraging replies and even a tryout, but nothing came of it.
 It would be a lifetime bucket-list achievement for me, I told Charlie, if I ever got to write and draw an Avengers comic.